-When a dress-down day or a theme day is permitted, the expectations for the day will be announced and posted in a Celt Blast.
-The student must be aware of these expectations.
+When a dress down day or a theme day is permitted, the expectations for the dress of the day will be announced and posted in a Celt Blast.
+It is the student's obligation to be aware of these expectations.